 Electricity Monthly Update

-With Data for March 2013 | Release Date: May 21, 2013 | Next Release Date: June 21, 2013
+With Data for February 2017 | Release Date: April 25, 2017 | Next Release Date: May 24, 2017

-Resource Use: March 2013
+Resource Use: February 2017

-Supply and Fuel Consumption
+Supply and fuel consumption

 In this section, we look at the resources used to produce electricity.
 Generating units are chosen to run primarily on their operating costs, of which fuel costs account for the lion's share.
 Therefore, we present below, electricity generation output by fuel type and generator type.
 Since the generator/fuel mix of utilities varies significantly by region, we also present generation output by region.

-Generation Output by Region
+Generation output by region

-The fourth tab presents the change in coal and natural gas consumption on an energy content basis between March 2012 and March 2013 by region.
-Once again, the change in total fossil fuel use was very similar to the changes seen in total net generation in each region.
+The fourth tab presents the change in coal and natural gas consumption on an energy content basis by region.
+The changes in total coal and natural gas consumption were similar to the changes seen in total coal and natural gas net generation in each region.

 The conversion shown in this chart is done for illustrative purposes only.
 The competition between coal and natural gas to produce electricity is more complex.
-It involves delivered prices and emission costs, the terms of fuel supply contracts and the workings of fuel markets.
+It involves delivered prices and emission costs, the terms of fuel supply contracts, and the workings of fuel markets.